rautanen-io/netbox-ninja-plugin/EXAMPLES.md

 ### Step 2: Add Dynamic Content

 After saving the drawing, we'll get a draw.io format XML file.
-We can make the drawing dynamic by adding Netbox data to it.
-Here's how to add Jinja tags for regions and sites:
+We can make the drawing dynamic by adding Netbox data and logic to it by using Jinja notation:

 ```xml
 <mxfile host="Electron" agent="Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) draw.io/26.2.2 Chrome/134.0.6998.178 Electron/35.1.2 Safari/537.36" version="26.2.2">